Draupner/Draupner/README.md

 Obtaining Draupner
 -------------------
-You can get Draunpner either by downloadin a precompiled bundle or building it from source.
+You can get Draunpner either by downloading a precompiled bundle or building it from source.

 ### Download Binary